A Microsoft Teams social engineering attack happened recently on the platform

 microsoft teams social engineering

-A Microsoft Teams social engineering attack was conducted by the Russian threat actor, Midnight Blizzard, on the platform recently.
+A Microsoft Teams social engineering attack was conducted by the Russian threat actor Midnight Blizzard recently.
 The threat actor used previously compromised Microsoft 365 tenants to create new domains that appear as technical support entities.
-Under these disguises, Midnight Blizzard then uses Teams messages to attempt to steal credentials from organizations by engaging a user and eliciting approval of multifactor authentication (MFA) prompts.
+Under these disguises, Midnight Blizzard then used Teams messages to attempt to steal credentials from organizations by engaging a user and eliciting approval of multifactor authentication (MFA) prompts.

-All organizations that are using Microsoft Teams are encouraged to reinforce security practices and treat any authentication requests not initiated by the user as malicious.
+All organizations using Microsoft Teams are encouraged to reinforce security practices and treat any authentication requests not initiated by the user as malicious.

 According to their latest investigation, approximately fewer than 40 global organizations were affected by the Microsoft Teams social engineering attack.
 As with previous attacks from these threat actors, the organizations were mainly government, non-government organizations (NGOs), IT services, technology, discrete manufacturing, and media sectors.
 This makes sense, given that Midnight Blizzard is a Russian-threat actor, previously attributed by the US and UK governments as the Foreign Intelligence Service of the Russian Federation.